Hole in One Insurance

 Hole in One insurance allows organizations to offer hole in one contests, usually as part of a fundraising or charity golf tournament.
 Hole in One insurance requires that an organization pay an insurance premium in advance of the tournament to eliminate the risk of paying for a hole in one prize.
 In the event a golfer makes a hole in one on a specified hole, the hole in one insurance kicks in to pay for the prize.
 Hole in One is therefore a type of prize indemnification insurance.

 We’ve partnered up with the biggest and best golf insurance provider in the business.
 Buy your hole in one insurance from GolfReg and Hole In One International and your organization can offer spectacular hole in one prizes without assuming the risk.
 We can offer hole in one prize coverage for any prize with a cash value of up to $1,000,000.

 How Is the Price for Hole in One Insurance Calculated?

-There are generally three or four major variables to determine the price your organization will pay for hole in one insurance:
+There are generally four major variables to determine the price your organization will pay for hole in one insurance:

 - The number of golfers in the tournament.
 The more golfers, the better chance that someone will make a hole in one.
 Therefore, if you have a full course of 144 players, it will cost your organization more than a smaller tournament with 80.